prometheus/alertmanager/README.md

 $ alertmanager --config.file=<your_file>
 ```

-Or check out the source code and build manually:
+Or clone the repository and build manually:

 ```
 $ mkdir -p $GOPATH/src/github.com/prometheus